garden-io/garden/docs/reference/providers/local-kubernetes.md

 ### `providers[].kaniko.tolerations[]`

 [providers](#providers) > [kaniko](#providerskaniko) > tolerations

+Specify tolerations to apply to each Kaniko Pod.
+Useful to control which nodes in a cluster can run builds.

 | Type            | Default | Required |
 | --------------- | ------- | -------- |